Kyle Farmer Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.24).
+- The Orioles' 4.20 team ERA ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 106 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Orioles pitchers combine to surrender 106 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The lefty last appeared on Sunday against the Minnesota Twins, when he tossed five innings, allowing one earned run while giving up six hits.
+- His most recent time out came on Monday against the New York Yankees, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.

-- The 29-year-old has put up an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.